wp-staging/wp-staging-cli-releases/README.md

 This repo contains binary executables that can be used on WinOS, Linux and Mac OS to extract WP Staging backup files.
 (Requires a valid and active [WP Staging Pro](https://wp-staging.com) license.)

 **Benchmarks:**
-- Extracting a 20GB backup in under 36s on a AMD Ryzen™ 7 PRO 7840U and fast SSD.
+- Extracting a 20GB backup in under 36s on a AMD Ryzen™ 7 PRO 7840U and fast SSD on Ubuntu 20.04.

 ## Features